 Measuring Sound Waves

 All sound waves have similar properties, acting in the same way.
 They travel through the environment by making molecules and atoms vibrate back and forth.
 However, soundwaves are different as well, having different pitches and cadences, being loud or quiet.
 What accounts for differences between sounds when the soundwaves are operating in the exact same way?
-The energy that soundwaves make when a object vibrates possess a specific pattern, small or large.
+The energy that soundwaves make when an object vibrates possesses a specific pattern, small or large.
 The amplitude or intensity of the sound refers to how loud a sound is, and a larger, more powerful sounds have higher amplitude.

 While amplitude is one property of soundwaves, another property of soundwaves is their frequency or pitch.
 The frequency or pitch of a sound wave refers to the number of waves that a sound source creates in approximately one second.
-A violin is a higher-pitched instrument than a double bass instrument, so violins make higher pitched sound/produce more waves second than base instruments.
+A violin is a higher-pitched instrument than a double bass instrument, so violins make higher-pitched sound/produce more waves second than base instruments.

 The Speed Of Sound

 As previously mentioned, sound carries energy and waves, and therefore the speed of sound refers to the speed at which the sound waves move.
 The speed of sound is the speed at which sound energy moves between two different points.
 The speed of sound isn’t actually a constant speed, rather it differs in different atmospheric conditions.
 Sound will travel at different speeds through gases, liquids, and solids, and even the speed it has through a specific type of material can change.
 However, in general, the speed of sound at sea level is around 1220 km an hour or 760 miles per hour.